Media Literacy ResourcesA collection of resources to support media literacy in the classroom.

 - Informative and useful content about media literacy aligned to the California Model School Library Standards (MSLS)

-Additionally, the California State Library has contracted with Encyclopaedia Britannica, ProQuest, and TeachingBooks.net to provide online, authoritative resources for free to public schools in California.
+Additionally, the California State Library has contracted with Encyclopedia Britannica, ProQuest, and TeachingBooks.net to provide online, authoritative resources for free to public schools in California.
 Local educational agencies can sign up to take advantage of these free databases.
-Click on the first tab below for more information on each of these resources.

 - K–12 Online Content